This post is also available in: Français

 Over the years, I have been looking for some in Atlanta with no luck.
 Finally, I was surprised to find some at my Costco for a good price.

 For my recipe of Monkfish Curry in Coconut Milk, it was also the occasion to use a sample of Maharajah curry (handcrafted spice blend all-natural, organic, fair trade) that Seasonality Spices asked me to try.

 The first thing that my family noticed about this Maharajah curry is its very aromatic fragrance.
 I just put 2 Tbps of curry because I did not know about the heat and it was just right.
-Usually, I use 3 Tbsp of yellow curry paste for this recipe.
+Usually, I use 3 tablespoon of yellow curry paste for this recipe.
 My dish was really tasty!
 I recommend anyone to try this Maharajah curry.